Future-Scholars/paperlib/README.md

 -   macOS spotlight-like plugin to copy-paste references easily when writing a draft paper.
 Also supports MS Word.
 -   Cloud sync, supports macOS, Linux, and Windows.
 -   Beautiful and clean UI.
+-   Extensible.
+You can write your own extensions.

 ## Download and Install